andyd/photowalletPWA-replitA/replit.md

 ## Overview

 Photo Wallet is a privacy-focused Progressive Web App (PWA) that recreates the experience of carrying cherished photos in a physical wallet.
-Users can store up to 10 photos locally on their device and view them in a beautiful, full-screen experience with intuitive gesture controls.
+Users can store unlimited photos locally on their device and view them in a beautiful, full-screen experience with intuitive gesture controls.
 The application operates entirely offline with no server-side photo storage, emphasizing privacy and local-first architecture.

+## Recent Changes

+### October 2025 Updates
+- **Removed 10-photo limit**: Users can now add unlimited photos to their wallet
+- **Updated photo counter**: Changed from "X/10" format to just "X photos" to reflect unlimited storage
+- **PWA install improvements**: Enhanced the install flow to properly handle user dismissal with clear feedback
+- **GitHub integration**: Added ability to push code to GitHub repository (manual setup required via shell commands)

 ## User Preferences